 An oil/water separator with lower effective surface area than required is not permissible.

-Oil/Water Separator capacities, dimensions, construction and thickness shall be in strict accordance with Underwriters Laboratories, Subject UL 58 Standard for Safety, Steel Underground Tanks for Flammable and Combustible Liquids, Single-Walled Construction.
+Oil/Water Separator capacities, dimensions, construction and thickness shall be in strict accordance with Underwriters Laboratories, Subject UL 58 Standard for Safety, Steel Underground Tanks for Flammable and Combustible Liquids, Single-Wall Construction.

 Pressure testing of oil/water separator.